NanoComp/mpb/README.md

 well as installation instructions, the license and copyright, and other information.

+Official MPB releases can be found on the [releases page](https://github.com/stevengj/mpb/releases).
+See the [Installation section of the manual](http://mpb.readthedocs.io/en/latest/Installation/) for information.

-To build MPB from git (on a Unix-like system), do:
+For developers wishing to hack on the latest version, to build MPB from git (on a Unix-like system), do:
 ```
 git clone git://github.com/stevengj/mpb
 cd mpb